jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 It's exhausting, it uses up all your time, and it's not terribly helpful to our customers, either.

-Heavy weight support means systematically looking at the those support conversations we have again and again - those rough spots in our customer's experience - and creating useful resources to help educate our customers and get them going.
+Heavy weight support, by contrast, means systematically looking at the those support conversations we have again and again and creating useful resources to help educate our customers and get them going again.

-Just to be clear, Heavy weight support is not purely self-service, however.
+Just to clarify, heavy weight support is not purely self-service.
 We still send lots of emails and we even have phone support!
-Those higher-touch routes are just not the first option for a stuck customer.
+The Heavy Weight approach is all about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.

 ## Heavy Weight Examples

-So now I hope you're familiar with the approach, and you might be asking what heavy weight resources are.

-They are nothing new - they are things like documentation, in-app help, webinars, and screencasts.
+Heavy Weight resources are nothing new - they are things like documentation, in-app help, webinars, and screencasts.
+Pretty much everyone is familiar with these.

-Resources that you know can help your customers - the challenge is prioritizing them, and doing them well.
+The challenge is prioritizing them, and doing them well.
 Too often we decide to just do the light weight work, answering frequently asked questions, or just keep providing 1-on-1 demos.

-My job is to convince you to allocate more of your time for Heavy Weight resources, because doing them well pays huge dividends over time for you and your customers.
+I want to convince you to allocate more of your time for Heavy Weight resources, because doing them well pays huge dividends over time for you and your customers.